blinksh/docs/src/pages/advanced/files-app.md

 - While ProxyJump is supported, complex ProxyCommand options are not.
 - A log is automatically kept on `.blink/fileprovider.log`.
 If you need more information, set the LogLevel on the [SSH Config for the Host](/basics/hosts#ssh-config).
 - In case of **SFTP Subsystem errors**, please check that the server has SFTP enabled at /etc/ssh/sshd_config.
+## Known Issues
+- IOS may not reclaim the disk space used by this extension, which could lead to the Blink App taking up alot of storage on your device.
+To solve this please checkout issue [#1601](https://github.com/blinksh/blink/discussions/1601).